-In the FY19 capital budget, the state approved funding for one project: the completion phase for the renovations to the N and ST buildings in the amount of \$9,888,000.
-As capital funding for community college projects has become more competitive, the colleges agree to work with the state to split-fund design and construction dollars on eligible projects over multiple years to alleviate the burden of financing in one fiscal year.
+In the FY21 capital budget, the state approved funding for one project: the final phase of design and first phase of construction for the new Mathematics and Athletics Complex in the amount of \$7,437,000.
+As capital funding for community college projects has become more competitive, the colleges have agreed to work with the state to split-fund design and construction dollars on eligible projects over multiple years to alleviate the burden of financing in one fiscal year.
 State support is critical as community colleges continue to serve the largest share of undergraduates in the State of Maryland.